 A rikishi doesn't fight the same opponent twice in a tournament except in a playoff, when two men are tied for first place after the 15 regulation bouts.
 Each rikishi usually takes on opponents of similar ranks.
 So, a Yokozuna faces off against fellow Yokozuna, Ozeki, and others near the top of the banzuke, the official listing of ranks.
 In the same way, those near the bottom of the division usually confront rikishi in that area.
 If they're in contention for the title late in the tournament, they'll be pitted against some of the top wrestlers.
 That ensures that anyone who wins the championship really earns it.

 All the rikishi aim to become an Oyakata, stable master.
 However, not everyone can reach that goal.
 The number of positions is limited to 105.
 Also, an Oyakata must be a Japanese citizen.
 So, anyone not born that way must naturalize.
-Three foreign-born former rikishi are currently stable masters: Musashimaru from the US, Kotooshu from Bulgaria, and Kyokutenho from Mongolia.
-All three are now Japanese nationals.
+Four foreign-born former rikishi are currently stable masters Musashimaru from the US, Kotooshu from Bulgaria, Kyokutenho from Mongolia, Sokokurai from China.
+All four are now Japanese nationals.

 That's not all.
 Only those who had impressive rikishi careers can aspire to Oyagata status.
 Ozeki or Yokozuna are eligible, as are those who fought at least one tournament at sanyaku: Sekiwake or Komusubi.
 Competing in at least 20 tournaments in the top Makunouchi division is another route.
 Fighting either in the top division and/or the second-tier Juryo division for a combined 30 tournaments is yet another.